 Setting aside the obvious health benefits of getting moving, getting outside and getting exercise, you may, indeed, be harming your skin and upping your rates of skin cancer, if you don’t wear sunscreen — even indoors.
 That’s because, while glass effectively blocks most ultraviolet (UV) rays, it does not block all of them in equal measure.
 To better understand this, it’s also important to know the difference between two types of UV rays: UVA and UVB.

 UVA rays are generally linked to the aging of skin cells and tend to be the cause of wrinkles, sunspots and other signs of sun damage.
 UVB rays, on the other hand, are stronger and can directly damage the DNA in skin cells.
 UVB rays are also the principal cause of sunburns and are linked to most skin cancers.

 According to the American Cancer Society (ACS), the glass typically used in car, home and office windows is designed to block most UVB rays, but it does not offer protection from all UVA rays.
 So even if you’re indoors, if you’re close to a window you still run the risk of exposure to UVA rays and possible skin damage.

-“Unfortunately, there is a lot of misinformation out there about the use of sunscreen, leading individuals to avoid its use,” according to Ashley Wysong, MD, MS, assistant professor of clinical dermatology at the Keck School of Medicine of USC and director of Mohs (a new surgical technique) and dermatologic surgery at USC Dermatology of Keck Medicine of USC.
+“Unfortunately, there is a lot of misinformation out there about the use of sunscreen, leading individuals to avoid its use,” says Maria Teresa Ochoa, MD, a dermatologist at USC Dermatology of Keck Medicine of USC and professor of clinical dermatology at the Keck School of Medicine of USC.
+“Sunscreen is one of the most important tools in preventing skin cancer,” Ochoa explains.

 If you are local to Southern California and are in search of a primary care physician, call (800) USC-CARE (800-872-2273) or visit www.keckmedicine.org/request-an-appointment/ to schedule an appointment.